khalidelaggan/digital-canada-ca/content/en/blog/posts/innovating-from-the-inside-out-at-esdc.md

   While there can be growing pains when adopting new tools in government, internal innovation can be just as important as innovating the way we serve our clients externally.
-author: >-
-  Laura Sanschagrin, Business Intelligence Consultant, CPP SIS, Employment and Social Development Canada
+author: 'Laura Sanschagrin, Business Intelligence Consultant, CPP SIS, ESDC'
 date: 2019-07-22T19:03:28.712Z
 image: /img/cds/esdc-innovation-en.jpg
 image-alt: >-